-As an administrator, you need to determine the roles to assign to your users.
-You will need to first create users who have administrative responsibilities such as installing agents and creating job template libraries.
+As an administrator, you can determine roles assigned to your users.
+You will need to first create users who have administrative responsibilities such as installing Agents and creating job template libraries.
 By default, the installation creates two default users: Admin and System.
 When creating a new user, the user's access to the menu items in the UI can be defined.

 This role gives the user access to all organizations, users, jobs, views and any other objects.